stitchdata/docs/_saas-integrations/stripe/v2/stripe-v2.md

           In the image below is an example of how records for the `events` and `invoices` tables will look as an invoice changes over time. **Click the image to enlarge.**

           [![Example showing how event and invoice records are replicated as an invoice changes over time]({{ site.baseurl }}/images/integrations/stripe-events.svg)]({{ site.baseurl }}/images/integrations/stripe-events.svg){:target="new"}

+  - title: "Lookback windows and data extraction"
+    anchor: "lookback-windows-extraction"
+    content: |
+      When Stitch runs a replication job for {{ integration.display_name }}, you can use a configurable lookback window of up to 600 days to query and extract data for your tables.
+A lookback window is a period of time for attributing shared files and the lookback period after those actions occur.

+      While Stitch replicates data in this way to account for updates to records made during the lookback window, it can have a [substantial impact on your overall row usage](#lookback-window-row-count-impact).

+      In the sections below are examples of how lookback windows impact how Stitch extracts data during historical and ongoing replication jobs.

+      {% include integrations/saas/ads-append-only-replication.html %}
+      {% include integrations/saas/attribution-window-examples.html %}

 # -------------------------- #